Haender-Michael/Movie-recommendation/README.md

 Drama, comedy and thriller are the most common genre in this dataset.
 ## Modelisation
 #### Data Preparation for modelisation
-#### Remarque
+#### Remarq
 Some users have rated very few movies, and some films have received very few ratings.
-To improve the quality of collaborative filtering, we will filter out users or movies with fewer than 5 ratings.
+To improve the quality of collaborative filtering, we will we filter out users or movies with fewer than 5 ratings.
 # training an SVD Model
 RMSE: 0.8504
 RMSE SVD : 0.8504026440686286
+the model’s predictions are fairly close to the actual values but not perfect. we will optimize the model.
 #### Optimisation of the SVD Model with GridSearchCV
-#### Remarque:
+#### Remarq :
 n_factors=150 → the model learns 150 latent dimensions (more complexity, greater ability to capture subtle preferences). n_epochs=40 → more training iterations. lr_all=0.01 → a faster learning rate. reg_all=0.1 → stronger regularization to prevent overfitting.
+#### Recommendations based on the model
+Top 5 recommandations for user 1 :
+Recommendation #1: Shawshank Redemption, The (1994) (predicted rating : 5.00)
+Recommendation #2: Vanya on 42nd Street (1994) (predicted rating : 5.00)
+Recommendation #3: Wallace & Gromit: The Best of Aardman Animation (1996) (predic ted rating : 5.00)
+Recommendation #4: Godfather, The (1972) (predicted rating : 5.00)
+Recommendation #5: Philadelphia Story, The (1940) (predicted rating : 5.00)

+op 5 recommandations for user 2 :
+Recommendation #1: Three Billboards Outside Ebbing, Missouri (2017) (predicted ra ting : 4.62)
+Recommendation #2: Day of the Doctor, The (2013) (predicted rating : 4.56)
+Recommendation #3: Swept Away (Travolti da un insolito destino nell'azzurro mare d'Agosto) (1975) (predicted rating : 4.54) Recommendation #4: Last Tango in Paris (Ultimo tango a Parigi) (1972) (predicted rating : 4.52)
+Recommendation #5: Captain Fantastic (2016) (predicted rating : 4.51)

 ## contact information
 - First Name: Haender Michael
 - Last Name: Jean Louis